dschjanice/App-Review-Analysis/README.md

 # ReviewRevealer: App review analysis through sentiment analysis and topic modeling on the example of ChatGPT

 This repository documents the data science project “ReviewRevealer” by [Janice Schönfeld](https://www.linkedin.com/in/janice-schönfeld/), [Andrii Ivanytskyi](https://www.linkedin.com/in/andrii-ivanytskyi-908364292/), and [Martje Buss](https://www.linkedin.com/in/martje-buss-104550217/?originalSubdomain=de) (last updated: 22.11.2023) from the SPICED Academy Data Science Bootcamp, cohort: riceregression.
 It includes all data, scripts, and visualizations that were used for the project presentation (LINK).
-There is a separate repository for the streamlit dashboard which can be found here:
+There is a separate repository for the streamlit dashboard which can be found here: https://github.com/dschjanice/streamlit-review_revealer
-If you have any questions, please contact: XXX

 ### The way to success: